 Book Marketing

-With nearly 2.5 billion monthly users, Facebook is still the largest social media platform in the world.
-It’s a popular choice for authors looking to build their brand and promote their work.
-Whatever your goal is – whether running Facebook ads for Amazon books or a special campaign – here’s your guide on how to sell Facebook ads for authors.
+With nearly 3 billion monthly users, Facebook is still the largest social media channel in the world.
+The platform is a popular choice for authors looking to build their brand and promote their work.
+And, when used just right, Facebook book ads can generate a significant amount of sales.
+To help you get started, here’s your super simple guide on how to use Facebook ads for authors.

 facebook author page